International Legion (Ukraine): Italy

 Prior to the formation of the International Legion, about 50 to 60 Italian nationals travelled to Ukraine as foreign fighters before the 2022 Russian invasion of Ukraine.
 25 to 30 supported Ukraine and 25 to 30 supported the Donbas separatists.

-On March 2, 2022, the Ukraine Consulate in Milan posted on Facebook inviting Italians to join the International Legion, but the post was later deleted.
-Italian law does not forbid enlistment in a foreign army, although there are provisions banning the organisation of said enlistment, as well as mercenaries.
+On 2 March 2022, the Ukraine Consulate in Milan posted on Facebook inviting Italians to join the International Legion, but the post was later deleted.
+Italian law does not forbid enlistment in a foreign army, although there are provisions banning the organization of said enlistment, as well as mercenaries.

 Giulia Schiff, an ex-Italian Air Force pilot, was reported to be in Kyiv after she enlisted with the legion's special forces unit.

-On September 20, 2022, Benjamin Giorgio Galli, an Italian volunteer was killed in combat against Russian troops.
+On 20 September 2022, Benjamin Giorgio Galli, an Italian volunteer was killed in combat against Russian troops.

 Japan

 On 1 March, Foreign Minister Yoshimasa Hayashi said, "I am aware that the Embassy of Ukraine in Japan is calling for such (volunteer soldiers), but I would like you to refrain from traveling to Ukraine, regardless of your purpose."

 As of 2 March 2022, 70 Japanese men have applied to be volunteers of the volunteer foreign legion.
-Of these, 50 are former members of the Japan Self-Defense Forces and two are former members of the French Foreign Legion.
+Of these, 50 were former members of the Japan Self-Defense Forces and two are former members of the French Foreign Legion.
 It was reported that an unnamed company in Tokyo assisted the Embassy in recruiting potential candidates.

 According to lawyers interviewed, a Japanese person who works under a foreign military to wage war against another country could potentially be charged under Article 93 of the Penal Code.
 The law, however, has only been used against Japanese nationals who were arrested for plans to work under ISIL.

 On 16 March, CNN Turkey reported that three Japanese nationals with military experience were allowed to enter Ukraine.
-On November 7, Asahi Shimbun interviewed an anonymous Japanese volunteer who joined the legion with minimal military experience.
+On 7 November, Asahi Shimbun interviewed an anonymous Japanese volunteer who joined the legion with minimal military experience.

 On 11 August, Russian Defense Ministry reports claim that nine Japanese nationals are in the legion while one left Ukraine.

 On 11 November, Tokyo has confirmed that a Japanese volunteer was killed fighting Russian troops, in only days after mourning his Taiwanese comrade's death in the Luhansk front.